 Sync frequency and whether updates happen in real time

 Distinguish between basic automation and true machine learning.
 Rules-based automation follows if-then logic you configure manually.
 Machine learning analyzes patterns in your data to make predictions without explicit programming.
-Both have value, but they solve different problems.
+Both have value, but they solve different problems and require different levels of ongoing management.

 Ask whether the platform can explain why it makes specific recommendations.
-Black box AI that can't show its work makes it hard to trust the system or improve results.
-Look for platforms that let you customize AI models using your data rather than generic algorithms trained on everyone's campaigns.
+AI that cannot show its reasoning makes it difficult to trust the system, validate its outputs, or improve results over time.
+ZoomInfo's GTM Context Graph surfaces not just which accounts are active, but why, fusing CRM data, conversation intelligence, and behavioral signals into a unified reasoning layer that explains its recommendations.
+Look for platforms that allow you to customize AI models using your own data rather than relying on generic algorithms trained on other companies' campaigns.
+Before committing, ask vendors to demonstrate measurable lift in response rates or pipeline from existing customers.

 Predictive capabilities versus rules-based automation